Custom Tree Pruning

 The Reality Is That Most Trees Can Be Pruned Whenever the Saw is Sharp.

-Prune tree limbs to eight feet above lawns and sidewalks and 14 feet above streets to allow enough clearance for mowing, pedestrians, vehicles and buildings.
+Prune tree limbs to eight feet above lawns and sidewalks and 14 feet above streets to allow enough clearance for mowing, pedestrians, and vehicles.

-Be proactive and remove dead, broken, diseased or weak branches two inches in diameter or larger so that they don’t break off.
+We cut off any dead, broken, diseased, or weak branches two inches in diameter or larger so that they don’t break off and cause damage.

-Trim out diseased and insect damaged branches below a point of visible infection to help control diseases such as crabapple fire blight.
+We cut out branches below a point of visible infection or damage to help control diseases such as Crabapple Fire Blight.